 I regret it unreservedly because people always remind me of it.
 I am the healthiest eater in the world, but no amount of whole grains, greens, tofu and soy milk will make people forget my late night visit to the Colonel’s dirty bird chain.
 I maintain that I was peer pressured.
 End rant.

-So last Friday night I got to choose the place that soaked up the booze and I headed straight to my old favourite haunt, Taro.
+So last Friday night I got to choose the place that soaked up the booze and I headed straight to my old favourite japanese restaurant, Taro.
 I used to work in Soho and Taro was a regular indulgence because I was craving fresh Japanese food like the stuff you can get easily in Sydney, but not in London.
 Pre-packaged sushi is sold in the supermarket here – yuck, yuck, yuck.
 Sorry Tesco’s.